Superintendent Evaluation Models

 When the pilot period was complete, the joint project's steering committee referred the two most effective of those models to the WSSDA Board of Directors.
 With the Board's consent, WSSDA and WASA can now offer these two models to our members:

 Outcomes-Based Superintendent Evaluation

-WSSDA is grateful to the board directors and superintendents who implemented the models during our pilots and to those who continue to improve upon them.
-We will continue to evaluate improvements to the current models and review new superintendent evaluation models as they appear.
+WSSDA appreciates the board directors and superintendents who implemented the models during our pilots and to those who continue to improve upon them.
+We continue to evaluate improvements to the current models and review new superintendent evaluation models as they appear.
 Those that are fair, sustainable, and defensible will be considered by WSSDA and WASA and offered to our members.